nilansh-07/library-management-system/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors
-- Your Name - Initial work
+- Your Name - All Developers

 ## 🙏 Acknowledgments
 - Thanks to all contributors